-TBD
+As it was shown in experimental measurements [45] the vertical movement of the pedestrian mobile STA has significant impact on the channel and also should be taken into account.
+In the important case when the mobile STA is held by a human, the different models of human gait can be applied for vertical motion z(t) description.
+In accordance with the Q-D methodology, the vertical motion is introduced as a stationary Gaussian random process.
+For the considered case of human gait the following correlation function of z(t) can be applied:

+Kzτ=σz2e- τ2τz2 cos⁡(2πf0τ) (4.12)

+with parameters, adjusted to the real pedestrian motion with the speed 3-5 km/h.
+The vertical component vz of the velocity vector v can be defined through the user vertical motion zt as the first derivative.

+With the knowledge of the velocity vector and rays angles of arrival, the values of the phase rotations can be calculated from Eq.
+4.8 and added to the corresponding D-rays and R-rays phases.

 Channel impulse response post processing

 Channel impulse response post processing may include application of the antenna pattern, beam steering algorithms and sampling the CIR to the desired discrete rate (see Figure 4.2).
 These steps are the same for 802.11ad and 802.11ay models.
 The MIMO processing for the case of two or more phased antenna arrays discussed in Section 3 of present document, generalized approach for antenna pattern application and channel impulse response sampling presented in [4].